How much are Ohio closing costs? | Who pays them? | Ohio seller closing costs calculator | How to save when you sell | FAQs

 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Ohio, real estate commission costs an average of $10,764 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Ohio, real estate commission costs an average of $12,593 — that's usually more expensive than the rest of your closing costs combined!